 2. If my degree is high, can I still do lasik?

 With advances in vision correction technology, patients with high myopia are even more likely to be eligible for lasik than ever before.
-With modern, surface-based procedures such as TransPRK, myopia of up to 1,000 degrees can be corrected.
+With touch-less surface-based procedures such as TransPRK, myopia of up to 1,000 degrees can be corrected.

 For those with very thin corneas and/or high myopia, where laser vision correction procedures are unable to correct their vision, Implantable Contact Lens (ICL) is a great alternative.